Economists have determined that approximately

 - Affording the registration fees of schools in the

 - Providing the Play Ground for training.

-- Providing Robot Kits for the implementation of tasks and training.
+- Providing Robot Kits for the implementation of

 2. Organizing a 3-day training camp for teachers covering: